MitchellAcoustics15/hydejack-starter-kit/blog/_posts/2018-07-04-starting-out.md

   Welcome to the blog!
 tags:       [personal]
 # image: /assets/img/blog/example-content-ii.jpg
-noindex: false
+noindex: true
 ---

 Welcome to my journey!
-I'll be honest, I'm not sure I have any business writinga blog, or whether I'll even know what to put up here, but here it goes.
+I'll be honest, I'm not sure I have any business writing a blog, or whether I'll even know what to put up here, but here it goes.

 Less than a week ago I found out I'd been accepted in a PhD program at University College London.
 Given that I've never done research before, and I live in Los Angele currently, this is going to present quite a change for me.